mattcoffey/vagrant-docker/README.md

 Create the VM:

-(navigate to directory containing the Vagrantfile and enter) vagrant up
+Navigate to directory containing the Vagrantfile and enter:

+vagrant up

-Ssh into the newly started VM
+Ssh into the newly started VM:

 vagrant ssh

 Have fun!